Campus Violence Prevention Plan

 Sometimes a crisis can develop out of nowhere.
 It may take the form of public attacks on the College or its administration, student or faculty protests, accusations of ecological mismanagement, or student cheating.
 In many of the previously mentioned instances, a crisis may be unavoidable.

-If not handled properly, it could permanently damage the sharing of correct, accurate, and timely information with the media by the Community Relations Office.
+If not handled properly, it could permanently damage the sharing of correct, accurate, and timely information with the media by the Marketing and Communications Office.
 When accurate information is dispersed quickly, rumors are stopped, nerves are calmed, and a continuous flow of information indicates that people are working on the problem.
-To that end, the responsibility of keeping the media informed in a crisis situation is delegated to the Director of Community Relations at the following phone number:
+To that end, the responsibility of keeping the media informed in a crisis situation is delegated to the Director of Marketing and Communications at the following phone number:

-By centralizing the release of all crisis-related information in the Community Relations Office, common pitfalls are avoided with the following results:
+By centralizing the release of all crisis-related information in the Marketing and Communications Office, common pitfalls are avoided with the following results:

 CHECKLIST FOR THREAT ASSESSMENT AND MANAGEMENT